Jim Inhofe: Earmarks

 In April 2021, Inhofe expressed support for bringing back earmarks to the United States Senate.
 The Tulsa World credited Inhofe for how he "relentlessly pursued" federal investment for highways, aviation, and military bases in the state.

 Tribal sovereignty

 In 2005, Inhofe included a midnight rider in that year's transportation bill that prevented federally recognized tribes in Oklahoma from administering Environmental Protection Agency regulations, a practice allowed by federal law in other states.

 Presidential impeachments

 On February 12, 1999, Inhofe was one of 50 senators to vote to convict and remove Bill Clinton from office.
 On February 5, 2020, he voted to acquit Donald Trump, and on February 13, 2021, he voted to acquit Trump for the second time.

 2016 presidential election

-Early during the Republican Party presidential primaries in 2016, Inhofe endorsed fellow Republican John Kasich.
+Early in the Republican Party presidential primaries in 2016, Inhofe endorsed John Kasich.
 During Donald Trump's presidency, he voted in line with Trump's position 94.2% of the time.